vicalejuri/insecam-feedtv/README.md

 ### Install Project Specific Dependencies

-This project has two kinds of dependencies in this project: tools and libraries.
+This project has two kinds of dependencies: tools and libraries.

 Tools: